-A. All tribal members will be required to obtain a valid tribal resource card and 2016-17 hunting license.
+A. All tribal members will be required to obtain a valid tribal resource card and 2019-20 hunting license.

-B. Except as modified by the Service rules adopted in response to this proposal, these amended regulations parallel all Federal regulations contained in 50 CFR part 20.
-Shooting hours will be from one-half hour before sunrise to sunset.

-C. Particular regulations of note include:

-(1) Nontoxic shot will be required for all waterfowl hunting by tribal members.

-(2) Tribal members in each zone will comply with tribal regulations providing for closed and restricted waterfowl hunting areas.
-These regulations generally incorporate the same restrictions contained in parallel State regulations.

-D. Tribal members hunting in Michigan will comply with tribal codes that contain provisions parallel to Michigan law regarding duck blinds and decoys.
+- B. Except as modified by the Service rules adopted in response to this proposal, these amended regulations parallel all Federal regulations contained in 50 CFR part 20.
+Shooting hours will be from one-half hour before sunrise to sunset. - C. Particular regulations of note include: - (1) Nontoxic shot will be required for all waterfowl hunting by tribal members. - (2) Tribal members in each zone will comply with tribal regulations providing for closed and restricted waterfowl hunting areas.
+These regulations generally incorporate the same restrictions contained in parallel State regulations. - D. Tribal members hunting in Michigan will comply with tribal codes that contain provisions parallel to Michigan law regarding duck blinds and decoys.

-We plan to approve Little River Band of Ottawa Indians' 2016-17 special migratory bird hunting seasons.
+We plan to approve Little River Band of Ottawa Indians' 2019-20 special migratory bird hunting seasons.

-(k) The Little Traverse Bay Bands of Odawa Indians, Petoskey, Michigan (Tribal Members Only)
+(j) The Little Traverse Bay Bands of Odawa Indians, Petoskey, Michigan (Tribal Members Only)

-The Little Traverse Bay Bands of Odawa Indians (LTBB) is a selfgoverning, federally recognized Tribe located in Petoskey, Michigan, and a signatory Tribe of the Treaty of 1836.
+The Little Traverse Bay Bands of Odawa Indians (LTBB) is a self-governing, federally recognized Tribe located in Petoskey, Michigan, and a signatory Tribe of the Treaty of 1836.
 We have approved special regulations for tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.

-For the 2016-17 season, the Little Traverse Bay Bands of Odawa Indians propose regulations similar to those of other Tribes in the 1836 treaty area.
-LTBB proposes the regulations to govern the hunting of migratory birds by tribal members on the LTBB reservation and within the 1836 Treaty Ceded Territory.
-The tribal member duck and merganser season would run from September 1, 2016, through January 31, 2017.
+For the 2019-20 season, the LTBB proposes regulations similar to those of other Tribes in the 1836 treaty area.
+The LTBB proposes the regulations to govern the hunting of migratory birds by tribal members on the LTBB reservation and within the 1836 Treaty Ceded Territory.
+The tribal member duck and merganser season would run from September 1, 2019, through January 31, 2020.
 A daily bag limit of 20 ducks and 10 mergansers would include no more than 5 hen mallards, 5 pintail, 5 canvasback, 5 scaup, 5 hooded merganser, 5 black ducks, 5 wood ducks, and 5 redheads.

-For Canada geese, the LTBB proposes a September 1, 2016, through February 8, 2017, season.
+For Canada geese, the LTBB proposes a September 1, 2019, through February 8, 2020, season.
 The daily bag limit for Canada geese would be 20 birds.
 We further note that, based on available data (of major goose migration routes), it is unlikely that any Canada geese from the Southern James Bay Population would be harvested by the LTBB.
 Possession limits are twice the daily bag limit.

-For woodcock, the LTBB proposes a September 1 to December 1, 2016, season.
+For woodcock, the LTBB proposes a September 1 to December 1, 2019, season.
 The daily bag limit will not exceed 10 birds.
-For snipe, the LTBB proposes a September 1 to December 31, 2016, season.
+For snipe, the LTBB proposes a September 1 to December 31, 2019, season.
 The daily bag limit will not exceed 16 birds.
-For mourning doves, the LTBB proposes a September 1 to November 14, 2016, season.
+For mourning doves, the LTBB proposes a September 1 to November 14, 2019, season.
 The daily bag limit will not exceed 15 birds.
-For Virginia and sora rails, the LTBB proposes a September 1 to December 31, 2016, season.
+For Virginia and sora rails, the LTBB proposes a September 1 to December 31, 2019, season.
 The daily bag limit will not exceed 20 birds per species.
-For coots and gallinules, the LTBB proposes a September 15 to December 31, 2016, season.
+For coots and gallinules, the LTBB proposes a September 15 to December 31, 2019, season.
 The daily bag limit will not exceed 20 birds per species.
 The possession limit will not exceed 2 days' bag limit for all birds.

-The LTBB also proposes a sandhill crane season to begin September 1 and end December 1, 2016.
-The daily bag limit will not exceed one bird.
+The LTBB also proposes a sandhill crane season to begin September 1 and end December 1, 2019.
+The daily bag limit will not exceed two birds.
 The possession limit will not exceed two times the bag limit.

 All other Federal regulations contained in 50 CFR part 20 would apply.